-14 Mar 2019 Kick Off Workshop – Electronic Billing & eCommerce B2b Observatory: one month from the obligation.
+14 Mar 2019 Kick Off Workshop – Electronic Invoicing & eCommerce B2b Observatory: one month from the obligation.

 TESISQUARE, Partner of the School of Management of the Politecnico di Milano, participated last 12th February at the Kick-off of the Electronic Billing & eCommerce B2b 2018/2019 Observatory of the Politecnico di Milano.